NethServer/ns8-core/core/agent/README.md

 Each Action Step receives the `task.data` string from FD 0 (stdin).
 Any data sent to FD 1 (stdout) constitutes the Action output data, and any data sent to FD 2 (stderr) is immediately copied to the agent stderr and appended to the Action error data.

 An Action Step receives an open file descriptor where it can write special command strings.
 The file descriptor number can be obtained from the `AGENT_COMFD` environment variable.
-Each command is composed by three fields
+Each command is composed at least by one field:

 1. command name
 2. first argument
+...
-3. second argument
+n. nth argument

-The three fields are separated by the space character and are mandatory.
+Fields are separated by the space character.
 If a field value contains a space it can be wrapped by double quotes.

+Available commands:

+- `set-env`
+- `dump-env`

+### set-env

 The `set-env` command modifies an environment variable for subsequent steps.
 If the action is successful it persists the value in the Redis DB for future action invocations.